-The resurgence of resistance politics in the early 1970s was dramatic.
+The resurgence of resistance politics from the early 1970s was dramatic.
 The Black Consciousness Movement, led by Steve Biko (who was killed in detention in 1977), reawakened a sense of pride and self-esteem in black people.
 News of the brutal death of Biko reverberated around the globe and led to unprecedented outrage.

-White capitalist economies sputtered with the oil crisis of 1973 and black trade unions were revived.
-A wave of strikes reflected a new militancy that involved better organisation and new sectors, in particular intellectuals and the student movement, being drawn into mass struggle and debate over the principles informing it.
-Rallies at black universities in support of Frelimo, the Mozambican liberation movement, also gave expression to the growing militancy.
+As capitalist economies sputtered with the oil crisis of 1973, black trade unions revived.
+A wave of strikes reflected a new militancy that involved better organisation and was drawing new sectors, in particular intellectuals and the student movement, into mass struggle and debate over the principles informing it.

 The year 1976 marked the beginning of a sustained anti-apartheid revolt.
 In June, school pupils of Soweto rose up against apartheid education, followed by youth uprisings all around the country.
-Despite the harsh repression that followed, students continued to organise, with the formation in 1979 of organisations for school students - the Congress of South African Students, and college and university students - the Azanian Students Organisation.